LLM-ReqVerif/LLM-ReqVerif/README.md

 ESBMC – C Model Checker https://github.com/esbmc/esbmc

-CoCoSim – MATLAB/Simulink Verification Tool (could not install)
+CoCoSim – MATLAB/Simulink Verification Tool (result has been collected, so it could be used without installation)

-SLDV (Simulink Design Verifier) – MATLAB built-in verification tool
+SLDV (Simulink Design Verifier) – MATLAB built-in verification tool (we expect you installed Matlab and Simulink plugins)

 ✅ Adapting to Other Formal Verification Tools